mbabynames search ✿

-Liora is a two-syllable name of English origin, meaning "noble and strong".
+from the Hebrew, meaning "my light".
+Liora is a two-syllable name of Hebrew origin, meaning "my light".
 It ends with an open A sound, which shapes how middle names connect to it phonetically.

 20